dcwbrown/olang.old/notes.md

 The result is that there is now a single version of earch source file, with the exceptions only of PlatformUnix.Mod/PlatformWindows.Mod in the compiler, and oocCILP32.Mod/oocCLP64.Mod/oocCLLP64.Mod in the ooc library.

-All Oberon compilation warnings have been fixed mostly with the addition of ELSE parts to CASE statementns.
+All Oberon compilation warnings have been fixed mostly with the addition of ELSE parts to CASE statements.

 All C compilation warnings have been fixed:
- - Conversion between integer and pointer of different size solved by casting with with uintptr_t as and intermediate type.
+ - Conversion between integer and pointer of different size solved by casting with with uintptr_t as an intermediate type.
  - Conversion between signed and unsigned char types solved by explicit casting CHAR parameters to system APIs in code procedures.

 HALT/exit code has been simplified.
 Exit now just calls the system exit API rather than calling the kill API and passing our own process ID.
-For runtime errors it now displayes the approoprate error message (e.g. Index out of range).
+For runtime errors it now displayes the appropriate error message (e.g. Index out of range).

 Compilation errors now include the line number at the start of the displayed source line.
 The pos (character offset) is still displayed on the error message line.
 The -l code has been removed.